 (1) Introduction.
 The real estate excise tax does not apply to any transfer or conveyance made pursuant to an order of sale by a court in any mortgage or lien foreclosure proceeding or upon execution of a judgment.
-Real estate excise tax affidavits which state claims for this tax exemption must cite the cause number of the foreclosure proceeding on the affidavit and the conveyance document.
-A copy of the court decision must be attached to the department's affidavit copy by the county treasurer.
+Real estate excise tax affidavits which state claims for this tax exemption must cite the cause number of the foreclosure proceeding on the affidavit and the transfer document.
+In order to claim this exemption, a copy of the court decision must be available and provided to the county treasurer or the department upon request.

 (2) Examples.
 The following examples, while not exhaustive, illustrate some of the circumstances in which a transfer may or may not qualify for this exemption.
 These examples should be used only as a general guide.
 The taxability of each transaction must be determined after a review of all the facts and circumstances.